 The March 19 Chat with the Brass has been cancelled.

 Beat teams meet on a monthly basis to identify and discuss new or ongoing problems and resolutions within the beat area.
 Beat teams have been developed to enhance police department problem-solving efforts by directly working on problems in the community.
 Since the mid-1990's, the Schaumburg Police department has welcomed community policing, a progressive law enforcement model where police and the community members work together to identify and solve problems.
 In Schaumburg, the heart of community policing rests in each of 10 geographic beats that cover the entire village.
 Each beat is covered by a permanent beat team that includes patrol officers, detectives, tactical officers, and a sergeant who

-Beat meetings are held at 6 p.m. on the third Thursday of each month in the Community Room of the Martin J. Conroy Center located at 1000 W. Schaumburg Road.
+Chat with the Brass meetings are held at 6 p.m. on the third Thursday of each month in the Community Room of the Martin J. Conroy Center located at 1000 W. Schaumburg Road.
 Contact Lieutenant Pat Quane via email or at 847.348.7344 for information on monthly beat meetings.
 All members of the community are invited to participate in these open meetings.